Chris Mears made his Olympic debut at London 2012, where he finished fifth with Nick Robinson-Baker in the 3m synchro and ninth in the 3m springboard.

 Following the Rio success, Mears’ hot streak continued by going on to win three silvers in the 3m Synchro in four World Series events.

-But Leeds based diver quickly got a taste for gold again by clinching gold on the Gold Coast at the 2018 Commonwealth Games in the 3m synchro final alongside Laugher.
+But Leeds based diver quickly got a taste for gold again by clinching the title on the Gold Coast at the 2018 Commonwealth Games in the 3m synchro final alongside Laugher.

 His fine form continued in at the 2018 European Championships, winning a silver medal again in the 3m synchro final.